nishidshajib/eco-landing/content/refinanceloanofficers/blogs/refinance-vs-heloc-comparison-2025.md

 image: "https://images.unsplash.com/photo-1450101499163-c8848c66ca85?q=80&w=1200&auto=format&fit=crop"
 ---

-# Cash-Out Refinance vs HELOC: Which Home Equity Strategy Is Right for You?

 Here's the mistake that costs homeowners $20,000-50,000: assuming all home equity access strategies are equivalent.
 They are not.
 Choosing between cash-out refinancing and a HELOC without understanding the trade-offs means paying tens of thousands more than necessary for the same equity access.